Clan Campbell: Feuds, Tartan, History & Castle

 But their success was won not only in the precarious game of feudal loyalty.
 It was in the tradition of the Campbell men to study the law, and many became powerful lawyers.
 This gave them an intellectual advantage, and much land was beguiled from other clans through legal loophole and cunningly crafted contractual smallprint.
 Perhaps this is really where the name ‘Crooked mouth’ came from!

-Clan Campbell Lands
+Clan Campbell Castle and Lands

 Throughout the 14th century, Clan Campbell amassed a great deal of land from their neighbours, which they leased back to them for comfortable sums.
 This made the Campbells very rich and much resented.
 They were a clan with great ambition.
 You could find the Clan Campbell lands in the Argyll district.
 The Inveraray Castle in Argyll is still the current seat of the Chief of Clan Campbell, the Duke of Argyll.